-CD projections were formed using extrapolations from 2001-2004 CD ERP constrained to the SLA projections.
-CD ERP is derived using 2001 Census CD-to-SLA usual residence population proportions updated for post-censal growth using CD building approvals.
+CD projections were formed using extrapolations from 2003-2006 CD ERP constrained to the SLA projections.
+Intercensal CD ERP is initially derived using 2001 Census CD-to-SLA usual residence population proportions updated for post-censal growth using AEC data by CD, then revised using 2006 Census-based CD ERPs.
 This approach allows for sub-SLA differential growth while retaining consistency with the SLA projections.

-The final process adjusts the CD projections for persons aged 18 and over to reflect projected enrolments as at 30 November 2007 using the November 2005 relationship between each CD's enrolments and its ERP.
+The final process adjusts the CD projections for persons aged 18 and over to reflect projected enrolments as at 16 July 2012 using the Febuary 2009 relationship between each CD's enrolments and its ERP (see Appendix III).